Jedi Training: Trials of the Temple Disney’s Hollywood Studios

 The children are proclaimed to be on the path to Jedi knighthood, and after they strike a pose for the photographer, they return their robes and light sabers and receive a certificate.

 The Jedi Training has become one of the most popular offerings for children at Disney’s Hollywood Studios.
 However, due to the nature of the show, it is only available to a relatively small number of guests per day.
-Jedi Training: Trials of the Temple offers 15 shows daily with a limited number of participants (15-20) per show.
+Jedi Training: Trials of the Temple offers around 15 shows daily with a limited number of participants (15-20) per show.

 As a result, if your child wants to participate, signing up for the Jedi Training should be high on your priority list when planning a visit to Hollywood Studios.
 Here are some strategies to help set you up for success: